AlgoVyn/smart-grind/README.md

-# Smart Grind - Grind Problem Solving Smarter
+# Smart Grind - Smarter Problem Solving

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 ![Chrome Extension](https://img.shields.io/badge/Platform-Chrome-blue)

-**Smart Grind** is a Chrome extension designed to help you grind LeetCode and other coding problems smarter, not harder.
+**Smart Grind** is a Chrome extension designed to help you grind LeetCode and other coding problems optimally.
 It enhances your problem-solving experience by injecting smart features directly into supported platforms like LeetCode.

 Visit the official website: [smart-grind.algovyn.com](https://smart-grind.algovyn.com)

 ## Features

 - Seamless integration with LeetCode problem pages
-- Smart assistance for data structures and algorithms practice
+- Shows problem rating on multiple pages of leetcode
-- Popup interface for quick controls and insights
+- Popup interface to open a random problem in rating range for practice
-- Background processing for efficient performance
+- Estimates current rating of the user based on the problems solved
 - Lightweight and non-intrusive

 (Explore the extension to discover all available features!)